Jha-mal/Jha-mal/README.md

   - M.Sc. in Molecular Biology and Genetics
   - Graduate Certificate in Biomedical Informatics and Data Science
 - 💼 **Current Focus**: Exploring the intersection of biology and data science to uncover new insights in biomedical research.
-- 🌱 **Currently Learning**: Advanced Python libraries, R for statistical analysis, and Bash scripting for automation.
 - ⚽ **Hobbies**: Soccer, adventure, and movies!

 ---